nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage1/guide.md

 - Determining the Ansible version running on the control node
 - Locating and understanding the Ansible configuration file - (ansible.cfg)
 - Locating and understanding an ini formatted inventory file
-- Running your first Ansible Playbook
+- Running your first Ansible Playbook to turn on netconf

 ## Part 1 - Examine Ansible software version